The programs and activities that are housed on Reduce Teen Crashes - Ohio provide students with an array of traffic safety education.

 How the program works:

-Explore the many traffic safety activities on our site and complete them to earn points for your school.
+Explore the many fun and educational activities on our site and complete them to earn points for your school.

 Safety Awards provided by the SAFE Delaware County Coalition are presented to the schools in recognition of student efforts to educate their peers and reduce teen crashes by promoting safe driving practices at home, in the school, and throughout the community.